423s23/G3-BSF/README.md

 ## Firebase
 This web-app is being hosted and run using Firebase.
-Two important commands for Firebase:
-- `npm run build` and `firebase deploy`
-These two commands will update the firbase website to whatever changes have been made in the main branch.
+This is what we are also using for our database!
-Every sprint, we create a new branch to develope on and merege that over at the end of the sprint.
+Every sprint, we create a new branch to develop on and merge that branch over to main at the end of the sprint.

 ## Layout of repo